 Creating a failing test

-base_1.py next to the class declaration, and press Ctrl+Shift+T or choose on the context menu.
-In the Create Test Dialog you'll have to make some changes to the default settings:
+Right-click the file base_1.py next to the class declaration, and press Ctrl+Shift+T or choose from the context menu.
+In the you'll have to make some changes to the default settings:

 TestBase_1.
 Finally, select all methods - thus the tests for all the methods of the tested class will be included.

 You should get the following code:

 This is a working class, but we are writing tests for Twisted...
 Let's import the package.
 You'll end up with the following code: